dwhiffing/fury/content/aar/nf/nf2_jr/body.md

 Aboard Baku, Senior Captain Rodnik cringed as he heard the report he had been dreading.

-“Tovarich captain, there are torpedoes, many torpedoes headed this way\!” called his staff officer.
-“There is much noise between our own torpedo and these new ones, but there could be as many as ten\!
+“Tovarich captain, there are torpedoes, many torpedoes headed this way!” called his staff officer.
+“There is much noise between our own torpedo and these new ones, but there could be as many as ten!
 I cannot give you a clear bearing, but their range appears to be approximately 7 kilometers.”

-Ten?\!
+Ten?!
 How was that possible?
 Rodnik considered.
 Could there be two enemy submarines out there?
 How would they be working together?
 He thought NATO submarines usually operated alone.
 Whatever the situation, it appeared that his attempt to drive the enemy away has spooked him into launching a large though long-range attack.

 “All ships evasive action away from the incoming torpedoes.
 Order all ships to go active with their sonar, and order the Admiral Levchenko to